August 2022

 To take a sunset picture at the end of the pier.

-I walked along the river leaving Boulogne.
-Took much time walking a long road through an industrial estate in a place named Saint Leonard’s before arriving in Saint Etienne au Mont.
+I walked along the river as I left Boulogne.
+It took a long time to walk through an industrial estate on a long road in Saint Leonard's before reaching Saint Etienne au Mont.

 21st